thanosades/starlights-app/README.md

 This is a monorepo, the `client` folder contains the React project and the `server` folder contains the Node/Express project.

+This project is incomplete and abandoned until further notice.

 ## Installation instructions
 Run `npm install` from inside both `client` and `server` folders.